 Persistence Toward Graduation

-Information concerning the rate of persistence toward graduation for Wake Technical Community College may be obtained from a member of the counseling staff.
+The rate of persistence toward graduation for Wake Tech students is available from the counseling staff.

 Information about student completion in each of the academic programs is available to students online at http://www.nces.ed.gov/IPEDS/COOL.
 Other related information available to view completion rates include the Critical Success Factors and the Fact Book.